rushiiMachine/osu-patcher/README.md

   <img align="center" width="400" alt="osu! logo" src=".github/assets/logo.png">
 </p>

-# osu-patcher (WIP)
+# osu! patcher

-Enable several features that peppy goddamn disabled while playing with the Relax/Autopilot mods.
+Apply several fixes to osu! make playing Relax more enjoyable.

-This is for use in offline play or private servers <ins>that allow modifications **only**</ins>. **Use at your own discretion!!**\
+This is for use in offline play or private servers that allow modifications **only**.
+Use at your own risk!
 Modifications are disallowed on most servers, even though this project this *does not provide an unfair advantage*.

+Using this on official Bancho servers WILL get you banned.

 ## Features

-- **Show misses on hit-objects while playing Relax.**
+- Show misses on hit objects while playing Relax.
-- Automatically save Relax scores locally
+- Save all Relax scores to local leaderboards automatically.
-- Enable failing while playing Relax.
-- ~~Show the real score while playing Relax and on local scores.
-(Reverts 0.0x score multiplier client-side)~~ soon™️
+- Allow failing with Relax enabled (and low hp glow when shaders are on!).
-- ~~Remove Sudden Death/Perfect mod incompatibility with Relax client side~~ soon™️
+- Reenable combobreak sounds with Relax enabled.
+- Other misc fixes

-<sup>Relax refers to Relax *or* Autopilot</sup>
+<sup>Note: Relax refers to Relax *or* Autopilot</sup>

 ## Usage

-soon™️ once I get actions working
+Until I have a release ready, then go to the [latest actions build](ehttps://github.com/rushiiMachine/osu-patcher/actions?query=branch%3Amaster) for the `master` branch and download the attached artifact to extract.
+No automatic updater is included.

+Your antivirus may detect it as malware, however this is completely expected as it contains code to inject into processes.
+If you aren't convinced it isn't a false positive, feel free to build from source code.

 ## Compiling

-1. Install the .NET SDK in addition to the .NET Framework 4.6.2 developer pack.
+1. Install the .NET SDK 8 in addition to the .NET Framework 4.5.2 developer pack.
 2. Run `dotnet restore`
-3. Run `dotnet build OsuInjector -c Release /p:Platform=x86` !!!
-Make sure to not use a Unix shell
+3. Run `dotnet build Osu.Patcher.Injector -c Release`
-4. Output will be in `OsuInjector\bin\x86\Release\net462\` (osu!.patcher.exe)
+4. Output will be located in `./Osu.Patcher.Injector/bin/Release/net6.0/`

 ## How